 3. Am I spending more than I should?

 As with any business expense, you should be clear on whether you are getting sufficient returns.
-Return on investment tells you how much you get back from putting this amount in, whether it is a target number of coverage, sales (traditionally) or other KPIs.
+Return on investment tells you how much you get back from putting this amount in, whether it is a target number of media articles, sales (traditionally) or other KPIs.

 There is a combination of quantitative and qualitative measurements that can determine how effective your PR efforts are.
 First, you need to pick the right key performance indicators (KPIs).
 Essentially, what do you want to achieve and identifying strategies to help you reach those objectives?